eduardoboucas/buildtimes/posts/2025-03-25-you-should-know-this-before-choosing-nextjs/2025-03-25-you-should-know-this-before-choosing-nextjs.md

 _«If Vercel own Next.js, what incentive do they have to open it up to other providers?»_ is [a question I sometimes see](https://x.com/jamonholmgren/status/1904174718779072575) and which I find intriguing.
 What incentives does Redis have for opening up their software when they own Redis Cloud?
 Why make Grafana open when Grafana Cloud is owned by the same company?
 Or WordPress, ClickHouse and many others?

-Because their success is intrinsically associated with the promise of an open source and the freedom to choose whatever provider offers the service that meets your needs.
-It's a commitment towards the community that you willingly sign up for when you choose to publish software with this model as opposed to a closed, proprietary solution.
+The incentive is that they _have_ to do those things if they choose to publish their software as open-source and not as a closed, proprietary solution.
+Their success is intrinsically associated their users having the guarantee that they are free to choose whatever provider offers the service that meets your needs at any given time.

 ## Wrapping up